jaka-aurora/Data-Analysis-and-Visualization-Assignments/README.md

 ## Data Analysis and Visualization Assignments (TTC8040) - Spring 2025

-Fill in your information first.
+IMPORTANT: Fill in your information first (remove TODOs and add your name and email).

 * **TODO: YOUR NAME** (The same as your name in JAMK's system)
 * **TTC8040-3013**
 * **TODO:YOUR EMAIL at JAMK**

 Note!
 Remember to make the repository **Private** immediately and give **Developer rights** to _Juha_.
-* if your repository is not Private, the completion of the course will be rejected on that basis.
+* if your repository is **not Private**, the completion of the course will be rejected on that basis.
+* i.e. internal or public repositories are prohibited

 Note!
 Keep the README up to date and, if necessary, link the new files that you have renamed in the course assignments.